 - heart problems, including an enlarged heart

-The likely cause of higher-than-normal levels of GH in your blood is a tumor on your pituitary gland.
-The type of tumor that causes excessive production of growth hormone is an adenoma.
-It is typically noncancerous.
+If you have higher-than-normal levels of GH in your blood, the cause is likely a tumor on your pituitary gland.
+The type of tumor that most likely causes excessive production of GH is an adenoma, which is noncancerous.

-Doctors use three main approaches to address excess growth hormone production: surgery, radiation therapy, and medications.
+Your doctor can use surgery, radiation therapy, or medications to address excess GH production.
 These treatments may be combined in some cases.

-Radiation therapy may be used if surgery isn’t possible and the entire pituitary gland is enlarged or tumor has spread.
-This approach can lead to slow declines in GH levels.
-It can take sometimes take two to 10 years to see clinical improvement and permanent lowering of GH secretion.
+Radiation therapy may be used if surgery isn’t possible, if your entire pituitary gland is enlarged, or if the tumor has spread.
+This approach can lead to slow declines in your GH levels.
+It can sometimes take two to 10 years to see clinical improvement and permanent lowering of your GH secretions.

-Radiation has serious side effects, including the decrease of normal production of other hormones from the pituitary gland.
+Radiation has serious side effects, including a decrease of normal production of other hormones from your pituitary gland.
 This leads to hypopituitarism.
-Hypopituitarism can affect ovaries, testes, and adrenal and thyroid glands, resulting in deficient hormone secretion and non-functioning glands.
+Hypopituitarism can affect your ovaries, testes, and adrenal and thyroid glands, resulting in deficient hormone secretion and non-functioning glands.

-The conditions associated with excessive GH can have serious and sometimes lifelong consequences.
-Identifying conditions using diagnostic tools such as the growth hormone suppression test is an important first step in getting patients the ongoing and specialized care they need.
+The conditions associated with excess GH can have serious and sometimes lifelong consequences.
+Identifying conditions using the GH suppression test and other tools is an important first step in getting the ongoing and specialized care you need.